Project-OpenBytes/portex/docs/source/schema/template_type.rst

             type: int32

           - name: z
-            existIf: $params.dimension == "3D" # When "dimension" is "3D", the "z" field exists,
+            exist_if: $params.dimension == "3D" # When "dimension" is "3D", the "z" field exists,
                                                 # this record represent a 3D point with 3 fields: x, y, z
                                                 # When "dimension" is "2D", the "z" field does not exist,
                                                 # this record represent a 2D point with 2 fields: x, y
             type: int32

    after definition, this ``Point`` type can be referenced with a parameter ``dimension``: